 Destination Guide: Tignes

-If you’re looking for guaranteed skiing every day of your, ski holiday, a luxury ski chalet in Tignes is what you’re after.
+If you’re looking for guaranteed skiing every day of your ski holiday, a luxury ski chalet in Tignes is what you’re after.
 The town’s 1960s architecture is a bit love-it-or-hate-it but mid-century style fans will be right at home, and anyway, what it lacks in classic mountain village charm it makes up for in snow, snow and more snow!
 Tignes’ altitude in the Espace Killy ski area makes it snow-sure for most of the year, and the area boasts some of the skiing in Europe.

 Tignes is divided into the main areas of Les Brévières, Le Lavachet, Le Lac and Val Claret, the latter being the highest part of the resort, and offers a wide range of ski options for the beginner up to the very experienced skier in each of these areas as well as being well linked to Val d’Isere to make the Espace Killey ski area.

 In resort there are plenty of bars, shops and restaurants to keep you occupied on your luxury ski holiday, as well as a bowling ally, cinema and sports centre with swimming pool to name but a few of the extra activities available.
 Nobody will be left without something to do on a luxury ski holiday in Tignes.